chaosim/node-utils/README.md

 # Installation
-Just copy files in importer.js folder to your node.js project and import it with the require function.
+Just copy files in importer.js, set.js or utils.js to your node.js project and import it with the require function.
 See included files for an example.
 ## usage
 copy this file to your project and then:
 ```javascript